 Would we ask if there weren’t? 🙂 Since these companies are in their growth phase, they are all trying to win as much market share as possible, so it’s a really good time to be a consumer.
 All three of them offer some kind of incentive program or discount to get you started with their service.

-Right now if you order from Hungry Harvest, make sure to use the code ENDWASTE to get $10 off on your first box.
-Similarly, if Misfits Markets moves into your area, they’ll be sure send a discount code for you to receive 25% off.
-With Imperfect Produce, every referral to a friend earns you a $10 credit, which is meaningful since your box will likely only cost $20-30.
+If you order from Hungry Harvest, make sure to use the code ENDWASTE to get $10 off on your first box.
+Similarly with Imperfect Foods, you can also get $10 off your first box by clicking here.
+That’s meaningful since your box will likely only cost $20-30 total!